 Hydrocodone and Memory Loss

-While taking hydrocodone for a short period as prescribed by a doctor can cause minor memory problems, this impaired thinking usually goes away after drug use is terminated.
-However, if a person misuses hydrocodone or becomes addicted, longer-lasting memory problems can occur.
+While taking hydrocodone for short periods as prescribed by a doctor can cause minor memory problems, this impaired thinking usually goes away after drug use is terminated.
+However, if a person misuses hydrocodone or becomes addicted, longer-lasting memory problems can occur.2

 In addition, if a person takes hydrocodone along with other drugs known to cause impaired memory function – even over-the-counter drugs like Claritin or eye drops – the ultimate damage may be even greater memory loss.